sukhitashvili/camera_tampering_inference/README.md

 Ubuntu has preinstalled Cron program but if you machines does not have you should install it, it's free.
 To install cron jobs with predefinied processing time in minutes use `bash` script of the repo.

-To install cron job run:
+To install and start cron job run:
 ```bash
 bash install.sh INTERVAL_IN_MINUTES
 ```